Jo Cox: Legacy

-A street, formerly the Rue Pierre–Étienne Flandin after Pierre-Étienne Flandin, in Avallon, a town in the Yonne département of France, was renamed the Rue Jo Cox in May 2017.
-In Brussels, a square beside the Ancienne Belgique concert hall was renamed the Place Jo Cox/Jo Coxplein in September 2018.
+A street, formerly Rue Pierre–Étienne Flandin after Pierre-Étienne Flandin, in Avallon, a town in the Yonne département of France, was renamed Rue Jo Cox in May 2017.
+In Brussels, a square beside the Ancienne Belgique concert hall was renamed Place Jo Cox/Jo Coxplein in September 2018.
 In Mamer, Luxembourg, a new street was named after her.

 A work of contemporary dance theatre inspired by Cox's political and social beliefs, entitled "More in Common", was created by Youth Music Theatre UK in August 2017 and presented at the Square Chapel, Halifax.

 Her alma mater, Pembroke College, announced a Jo Cox Studentship in Refugee and Migration Studies, which was first awarded in 2017 after extensive fundraising by members of the college.

-Following the approval by the European Parliament on the Withdrawal Agreement on 29 January 2020, European Parliament President David Sassoli ended his address by referencing Jo Cox's quote "More in Common".
+Following the approval by the European Parliament of the Brexit withdrawal agreement on 29 January 2020, European Parliament President David Sassoli ended his address by referencing Cox's quote "More in Common".

 Out of respect for Cox, other parties with parliamentary representation did not stand against Labour candidate Tracy Brabin at the 2016 Batley and Spen by-election; she was elected with an 85.8% majority.
 In May 2021, Brabin was elected as Mayor of West Yorkshire and, consequently, resigned as MP.
-On 2 July 2021, Jo Cox's sister Kim Leadbeater, who declared that she had not previously been a political person but 'cared deeply' about where she had been born and grew up, was elected in the 2021 Batley and Spen by-election.
+On 2 July 2021, Cox's sister Kim Leadbeater, who declared that she had not previously been a political person but 'cared deeply' about where she had been born and grew up, was elected in the 2021 Batley and Spen by-election.